Smoothness of the density for solutions to Gaussian rough differential equations: A Norris-type lemma

 one has the bound

 for a constant $M$ depending only on $T$, $d$ and $y$. \end{theorem}

-\begin{proof} We shall divide this proof in several steps.
-In the following computations, $\kappa$ will designate a certain power for $\mathcal{R}$ and $M$ will stand for a multiplicative constant, whose exact values are irrelevant and can change from line to line.
+\begin{pf} We shall divide this proof in several steps.
+In the following computations, the symbol $\kappa$ will stand for an exponent for $\mathcal{R}$ and $M$ will stand for an arbitrary multiplicative constant.
+The exact values of these two constants are irrelevant and can change from line to line without warning.